darrenks/nibbles/README.md

 Basics:
 Syntax is Expr :: op Expr Expr ...
 Expr.
 The number of args depends on the arity of the op.
 This is also called prefix notation.
 So for example ```+ 1 2``` gives ```3```.
 See ops.hs for the full list of ops and examples.
 In this example ```+``` takes 2 arguments and the numbers each take 0 arguments.

 Functions are implicitly created for ops that require functions (i.e. map).
 Arguments to functions are referenced using DeBruijn indicies. $ = 1st, @ = 2nd, \2-\f for 3rd-16th.
-So for example %,3 +1$ maps through the list [1,2,3] and adds 1 to the argument which is the element of the list.
+So for example ```%,3 +1$``` maps through the list [1,2,3] and adds 1 to the argument which is the element of the list.

 There are essentially 2 types (ints and lists).
 Strings are actually a list of chars.
 And chars are just an int, but occasionally have different behaviors (for instance how they are displayed).
-(In compile.hs the bool in the int type is whether or not the int is a char - this is done for easy pattern matching).
+(In types.hs the bool in the int type is whether or not the int is a char - this is done for easy pattern matching).

 ~ Can be used to save space specifying the most common integer for operations.
-For example +4~ -> 5 and *4~ -> 8 (1 is most commonly added to things and 2 is most commonly multiplied by things, see ops.hs for what the auto values are for each function)
+For example +4~ -> 5 and *4~ -> 8 (1 is most commonly added to things and 2 is most commonly multiplied by things, see ops.hs for what the auto values are for each function).
+This is typically the same length in literate form but only half a byte in binary form.

 Input is not supported yet as well as many other things...